Type 97 sniper rifle: Design

 The Type 97 was basically a slightly modified Type 38 rifle with a slightly longer bent down bolt handle (to avoid hitting the scope when open) and mountings for a telescopic sight.

-The scope have a fixed focus and a 2.5x magnification power with a 10° field of view.
+The scopes have a fixed focus and a 2.5x magnification power with a 10° field of view.
 The scopes were zeroed at the factory and are not adjustable (each one set for a specific rifle and marked with the rifle's serial number), requiring the sniper to use reticule marks to compensate for range and drift.
 Offsetting the scope mounting to the left allowed the Type 97 to be loaded with single rounds or 5-round stripper clips, but also made the rifle somewhat awkward to aim.
 According to US Army manuals, the scope weighted 1.1 lb.

 Most rifles were fitted with a folding monopod, but with the deterioration of Japanese manufacturing capabilities as the war progressed, late production rifles no longer had monopods.

 The Type 97 retains the internal five round internal box magazine chambered for the semi-rimmed 6.5×50mm Arisaka round and the leaf-type back sight graduated from 500 m to 2600 m from the Type 38.
 The 6.5 mm round gives a light recoil, while the unusually long barrel (which allows more of the propellant to be burnt while the projectile is still on the barrel) gives little muzzle flash, which made counter-sniping difficult.

 The Type 97 was manufactured at the Nagoya Arsenal and Kokura Arsenal, with approximately 14,500 produced at the Nagoya Arsenal, and 8,000 at the Kokura Arsenal according to Soto and Allan, while Walter gives a total of 8,000−9,000 Kokura-made rifles in 1938−1939 and about 14,500 Nagoya-made rifles in 1938−1943.

 Kokura-made rifles were generally well-made, featuring flat buttplates, spring-retained barrel bands, and polished bolt faces, while Nagoya-made rifles usually had rounded buttplates, an adjustable 2200 m leaf sight, screw-retained barrel bands, chromed bolts and the forend beneath the barrel hollowed out in an attempt to increase accuracy by minimizing contact between wood and metal.
 Late production rifles have a noticeably lower quality, with the bolts being blued instead of chrome-lined, and the monopod being discarded.